Captaincy General of Santo Domingo: Pre-Columbian era

 Prior to the arrival of Christopher Columbus and the Spanish in 1492, the native Taíno people populated the island which they called Ayiti ("land of high mountains") or "Quisqueya" (from Quizqueia), meaning "great thing" or "big land" ("mother of all lands"), and which the Spanish later named Hispaniola.
 At the time, the island's territory consisted of five Taíno chiefdoms: Marién, Maguá, Maguana, Jaragua, and Higüey.
 These were ruled respectively by caciques (chiefs) Guacanagarix, Guarionex, Caonabo, Bohechío, and Cayacoa.

 Arrival of the Spanish

 On his first voyage the navigator Christopher Columbus, arrived in 1492 under the Spanish Crown as he landed on a large island in the region of the western Atlantic Ocean that later came to be known as the Caribbean.
 Columbus promptly claimed the island for the Spanish Crown, naming it La Isla Española ("the Spanish Island"), later Latinized to Hispaniola.
 He established a settlement in the northern part of the island, which later came under attack by the people of the area.
-The native Taínos' egalitarian social system clashed with the Europeans' feudalist system, which had more rigid class structures.
-The Europeans believed the Taínos to be misled, and they began to treat the tribes with violence and hatred.